sigstore/docs/content/en/policy-controller/overview.md

 1. No valid signature or attestation was obtained for `policy2` with at least one of the `policy2` authorities
 1. The image is not admitted

-In addition to that, the policy controller offers a configurable behavior defining whether to allow, deny or warn whenever an image does not match a policy.
+In addition to that, Policy Controller offers a configurable behavior defining whether to allow, deny or warn whenever an image does not match a policy.
 This behavior can be configured using the `config-policy-controller` ConfigMap created under the release namespace (by default `cosign-system`), and by adding an entry with the property `no-match-policy` and its value `warn|allow|deny`.
 By default, any image that does not match a policy is rejected whenever `no-match-policy` is not configured in the ConfigMap.

 ## Configuring policy-controller `ClusterImagePolicy`